NexPlayer/Unity-SDK/platforms/windows.md

 Recommended Graphics API
 ![](../assets/platforms/win2.png)

-Then, proceed with the build normally by clicking on File → Build Settings → Build And Run.
+Then, proceed with the build normally by clicking on **File → Build Settings → Build And Run**.